-As required by ACEND, the Dietetic Internship will maintain a chronological record of student complaints related to the ACEND accreditation standards and the resolution of those complaints for a period of seven years.
+As required by ACEND, the Dietetic Internship will maintain a chronological record of student complaints related to non-compliance with ACEND accreditation standards and the resolution of those complaints for a period of seven years.

 Failure to follow the outlined hierarchy for reporting a grievance may result in disciplinary action.